ChenZhouUC/GeoChain/ReadMe.md

 <div align=center>
 <img src="https://github.com/ChenZhouUC/GeoChain/blob/master/assets/Elements.png" alt="elements" width="600" height="190" align="center"/>
 </div>
 In the scope of GeoChain, the degree of freedom (DOF) of each geometric element stands for the minimum meaningful dimension which is necessary for description and parameterization in the designated Euclidean Space.
-In order to distinguish DOF from parameter DOF (ParDOF), please pay strong attention to the below inequality,
+In order to distinguish DOF from parameter DOF (ParDOF), please pay strong attention to the below inequality:
 <div align=center>
 <img src="https://github.com/ChenZhouUC/GeoChain/blob/master/assets/DOF.gif" alt="DOF" align="center"/>
 </div>
 We define ParDOF as the optimized number of parameters we need to describe a certain kind of element, which might be slightly larger than its real DOF.

-Since DOF is more like an objectve characteristic of a certain element, we have some principles which could help calculating DOF.
+Since DOF is more like an objectve characteristic of a certain element, we have some principles which could help calculating DOF:
 <div align=center>
 <img src="https://github.com/ChenZhouUC/GeoChain/blob/master/assets/oplus.gif" alt="oplus" align="center"/>
 </div>